Details for Chionea araneoides

 Distribution.
 Stuke, 2019: 141 (checklist Niedersachsen and Bremen with reference to original sources).

 Distribution.
-Klesser et al., 2024: 1-16 (COI barcoding.
-Summary: The analyses revealed two distinct lineages, one in the Bavarian Forest and a second one in all other more northern locations up to Scandinavia.
-These lineages likely go back to post-Pleistocene isolation and should be studied in more detail in the future, also to confirm the taxonomic status of both lineages).
+Klesser et al., 2024: 1-16 (COI barcoding; summary: the analyses revealed two distinct lineages, one in the Bavarian Forest and a second one in all other more northern locations up to Scandinavia; these lineages likely go back to post-Pleistocene isolation and should be studied in more detail in the future, also to confirm the taxonomic status of both lineages).

 Distribution.
 Klesser et al., 2024: 10-11 (loc(s) Bayern, Niedersachsen, Sachsen, Sachsen-Anhalt, Hessen, Thuringen, map).